 My post critiquing the latest federal report trying to quantify birders suggested that perhaps we try to break birding into additional categories, to somehow scale between the active birding community and the federal report’s estimated number of birders.
 I’m open to name changes, commentary, new definitions, etc. but here’s where I’m at.
 These should be thought of as concentric circles, where each group is hypothetically included in the next category in the list.

 - “Hardcore birders” – This is how the birding community would largely self-identify, which is essential to this definition: I believe the attempts of those of us to define birders in this sense are trying to define our community.
 Thus, many of us know each other by means of our membership in this group.
 These are the people who are constantly driven to “new heights” in birding, seeking novel experiences with birds in some fashion.
 Birding is a life priority and a passion.
 Whether they aim to up their ID game, add a lifer, or add to some other list they keep, these are your true hobbyist birders.
-My educated guess, along with those of other birders on social media, is around 250,000 in the U.S.
+My educated guess, along with those of other birders on social media, is somewhere between 75,000-250,000 in the U.S.

 - “Non-hardcore birders” – I think this is the group where I found myself describing perceived members as “he/she likes birds” but not necessarily as a birder.
 These are people who know about, are interested in, and seek out opportunities to go birding, but are often not known to local birding communities.
 They may care enough to participate in local citizen science efforts, or support local bird-related organizations/events, but do not necessarily keep lists or put in effort to see new birds, or learn about birds purely for curiosity’s sake.
 This is where I’d go with the upper limit of my original guess, which is 300,000 people in the U.S.